danielmuthama/Apache-Kafka-for-Python-Clients/README.md

 Then initialize a new Kafka producer.
 Note the following arguments:

+            bootstrap_servers=[‘localhost:9092’]
-   bootstrap_servers=[‘localhost:9092’]: sets the host and port the producer should contact to bootstrap initial cluster metadata.
+Sets the host and port the producer should contact to bootstrap initial cluster metadata.
 It is not necessary to set this         here, since the default is localhost:9092.
     value_serializer=lambda x: dumps(x).encode(‘utf-8’): function of how the data should be serialized before sending to the broker.
 Here, we convert the data to a json file and encode it to utf-8.

     producer = KafkaProducer(bootstrap_servers=['localhost:9092'],